List of downloadable songs for the Rock Band series: Playable in Rock Band 3 onwards only

+Playable in Rock Band 4 only

 Exported set lists

 In 2008, Harmonix began to offer owners of Rock Band games for Xbox 360 and PlayStation 3 the option of integrating songs from various titles in the series for use in other Rock Band games.
 With Rock Band 3, Wii players are also able to export songs; however, only Green Day: Rock Band and Rock Band 2 can be exported, and song files are downloaded individually.